Fluffy Banana Cake with Banana Filling has a light-as-air banana cake layered with creamy, fresh banana filling all covered in whipped cream frosting.

 The key to making fluffy banana cream cake is to first make sure all the ingredients are room temperature.
 Room temperature butter, eggs, and dairy ingredients bind together more uniformly, creating a smoother, lighter, and better incorporated batter.

 Also, make sure to blend the butter with sugar thoroughly.
-Don’t stop mixing once they are blending together.
+Don’t stop mixing once they are blended together.
 Beat a few minutes longer and it will transform into a light, fluffy mixture.

 - First mash the bananas with lemon juice.